 her neurologist suggested that the family investigate a service dog for Kaitlyn.
 The family learned about Josh Provides who has helped them through the process; financially, with information, and general support.
 Different types of service dogs require different levels of training.

 A seizure detection dog requires the highest level of training, which, as you might imagine, makes it rather expensive.
 In fact, while Josh Provides is extremely generous, Kaitlyn’s family has also worked with another organization called the Chelsea Hutchinson Foundation, and Kaitlyn’s mom, Erin has set up a Go Fund Me for Kaitlyn's service dog.

-Erin and I spoke on the phone and I asked if I could film the family during this process.
+Erin and I spoke on the phone in early summer 2019, and I asked if I could film the family during this process.
 They were all on board and we started making plans.
-I wanted to meet the family before Kaitlyn got her service dog, then again when she got her dog and then again later on to see if and how the dog affected their lives.
+I wanted to meet the family before Kaitlyn got her service dog, then again when she got her dog, and then again, later on, to see if and how the dog affected their lives.